 A certain balance of lipophilicity and hydrophilicity is required for a successful drug candidate.
-Water solubility is essential for drug to be dissolved in plasma and other aqueous biological fluids, whereas lipophilicity is indispensable for penetrating through biological membranes and is of high importance for the compounds aimed for oral dosing.
-A widely used model to access physicochemical properties of the compound is LogP (partition coefficient).
+Water solubility is essential for a drug to be dissolved in plasma and other aqueous biological fluids, whereas lipophilicity is indispensable for penetrating through biological membranes and is of high importance for the compounds aimed for oral dosing.
+A widely used model to access the physicochemical properties of the compound is LogP (partition coefficient).
 Lipophilicity is typically accessed as the distribution of the tested compound between two solvents – typically non-aqueous organic (n-octanol) and aqueous (pH-buffered water), and then LogP is expressed as a log10 of the concentration ratio between two phases.
-LogP is widely used in cheminformatics and is a component of the Lipinski’s “rule of five”, that is a golden standard to evaluate a drug-likeness of a compound.
-According to this rule, the successful drug candidate should possess LogP value not greater than 5.
+LogP is widely used in cheminformatics and is a component of Lipinski’s “rule of five”, which is a golden standard to evaluate a drug-likeness of a compound.
+According to this rule, the successful drug candidate should possess a LogP value not greater than 5.

 LogD is a distribution coefficient widely used to measure the lipophilicity of ionizable compounds, where the partition is a function of the pH.
 For non-ionizable compounds LogP = LogD throughout pH range, whereas for ionizable compounds LogD takes into account the partition of both ionized and non-ionized forms.
 LogD is more convenient for practical measurements, as it takes into account solution pH, which is important for the analysis of the drug candidate properties in various biologic media with different pH values.